 If the Moon Were Only 1 Pixel - A tediously accurate map of the Solar System

 Artist and designer Josh Worth has created a great web page that is actually a scaled model of our solar system.
-He scaled the Moon to only one pixel (the radius of the Moon is 1,737 km / 1079.322 mi) and put the planets and other objects like the Kuiper Belt accordingly.
+He scaled the Moon to only one pixel (the radius of the Moon is 1,737 km / 1079.322 miles) and put the planets and other objects like the Kuiper Belt accordingly.

 While scrolling, you’ll go faster than light, but it’ll be like the solar system never ends.
-That’s how big space is.
+That’s how big the space is.
 As the English author Douglas Adams pointed out:

 “Space is big.
 You just won’t believe how vastly, hugely, mind-bogglingly big it is.
 I mean, you may think it’s a long way down the road to the chemist’s, but that’s just peanuts to space.”